 The Boston Landmarks Commission administers design review for individual designated and pending Landmarks.
 Each of Boston's nine local historic districts has its own commission which oversees design review for properties within those specific areas.
-The design review process is the same for all commissions - learn more about each commission and process:
+The design review process is the same for all commissions - learn more about each commission below:

 - Boston Landmarks Commission